Disappearing tax equity

 Lessons learned from the PG&E bankruptcy

-Two senior bankers and the general counsel of a prominent renewable energy developer talk about what effect the PG&E bankruptcy has had on the ability to finance renewable energy projects in California.
+A group talked in late July about what effect the PG&E bankruptcy has had on the ability to finance renewable energy projects in California and more.

 Pension plans pressured over ESG investments